dipdup-io/dipdup/config-reference/datasources.md

     url: https://api.tzkt.io
 ```

-**NOTE** that datasource entry is basically an alias for the endpoint URI, there's no mention of the network, thus it's a good practice to add network name to the datasource alias.
-The reason for this design choice is to provide a generic index parameterization via the single mechanism — [templates](templates.md).
+A datasource config entry is an alias for the endpoint URI; there's no network mention.
+Thus it's good to add a network name to the datasource alias.
+The reason behind this design choice is to provide a generic index parameterization via a single mechanism.
+See [4.5.
+Templates and variables](../getting-started/templates-and-variables.md) for details.

 ### Better Call Dev

 Better Call Dev is another blockchain explorer and API with functionality similar to TzKT.
-It can't be used as a main datasource for indexer and mempool/metadata plugins but you can call it from inside of handlers to gather additional data.
+It can't be used as a datasource for indexer and mempool/metadata plugins, but you can call it from inside of handlers to gather additional data.

 ```yaml
 datasources: